iPad 9 LTE Button Control Cable Replacement

 Step 50

-- Carefully remove the upper component bracket.
+- Carefully remove the upper component bracket, keeping everything neat and tidy.

 Step 51